 What have you been reflecting on during lockdown?
 Your career?
 Your weight?
 Your parenting?
-What about your teeth?
+What about your teeth and dental habits?
 Although most dental offices are closed for all but essential treatment, it seems that people still want to do what they can to improve their smiles from home.
-This has led to a rise in demand for teeth whitening kits, toothbrush sanitizers, and even at-home clear aligners to straighten teeth.
+This has led to a rise in demand for teeth whitening kits, toothbrush sanitisers, and even at-home clear aligners to straighten teeth.

-We've spoken to some of the leading brands in these industries to find out how the lockdown has affected them and whether it's going to have a lasting affect on attitudes towards dentistry.
+We've spoken to some of the leading brands in these industries to find out how the lockdown has affected them and whether it's going to have a lasting effect on attitudes towards dentistry.

 Teeth whitening at home

 Home teeth whitening kits are nothing new, but over the past couple of months, there has been a surge in interest in these products.
 Perhaps it's people feeling the pressure to keep up appearances over Zoom, or perhaps the closure of dental offices is driving regular teeth-whiteners to look for at-home solutions instead.